-BI 101 OLD TESTAMENT SURVEY (Required)

-An examination of the contents of the Old Testament with attention given to background, general analysis, and brief exposition of each book.
+BI 101 OLD TESTAMENT SURVEY (Required) Three credit hours An examination of the contents of the Old Testament with attention given to background, general analysis, and brief exposition of each book.
 Each book will be examined in its relation to the other canonical writings.

-BI 102 NEW TESTAMENT SURVEY (Required)

-An introductory survey of the contents of the New Testament, including its background, the Gospels, Acts, the Epistles and Revelation.
+BI 102 NEW TESTAMENT SURVEY (Required) Three credit hours An introductory survey of the contents of the New Testament, including its background, the Gospels, Acts, the Epistles and Revelation.
 The development of the central theme, general contents, purpose, historical setting, and spiritual value of each book will be examined.

-BI 103 BIBLICAL RESEARCH METHODS (Required)

-This course is designed to acquaint the student with various Bible-study procedures and methods.
+BI 103 BIBLICAL RESEARCH METHODS (Required) Three credit hours This course is designed to acquaint the student with various Bible-study procedures and methods.
 Various aspects of Bible research will be introduced.
 As this course will also deal with the topics of how to study and time management, the student is advised to take this course early in the degree program.

-BI 210 WOMEN IN THE BIBLE

-A study of the women in the Bible and their roles in ministry.

-BI 303 GENESIS (Required)

-An expository study of the first book of the Bible.

-BI 310 RUTH AND ESTHER

-This course is an expository study of the Ruth and Esther and the theological themes related to women in ministry.

-BI 332 MINOR PROPHETS (Hosea - Malachi)

-The background and analysis of the twelve Minor Prophets.
+BI 210 WOMEN IN THE BIBLE A study of the women in the Bible and their roles in ministry.
+Three credit hours BI 303 GENESIS (Required) An expository study of the first book of the Bible.
+Three credit hours BI 310 RUTH AND ESTHER This course is an expository study of the Ruth and Esther and the the to women in ministry.
+Three credit hours cological themes related BI 332 MINOR PROPHETS (Hosea - Malachi) The background and analysis of the twelve Minor Prophets.
+Three credit hours

-BI 401 LIFE OF CHRIST (Required)

-A chronological and thematic study of the life, times, and teachings of Christ as presented in a harmony of the four Gospels with a view to application in the life and ministry of the student.
+BI 401 LIFE OF CHRIST (Required) Three credit hours A chronological and thematic study of the life, times, and teachings of Christ as presented in a harmony of the four Gospels with a view to application in the life and ministry of the student.

-BI 402 ACTS (Required)

-This is an expository study of the Book of Acts that deals with the formation of the early church and the dispensational transition in God's program.
+BI 402 ACTS (Required) Three credit hours This is an expository study of the Book of Acts that deals with the formation of the early church and the dispensational transition in God's program.
 Emphasis is placed upon the ministries of Peter and Paul.